C3PablO/pablo-romero-jaren-site/_posts/en/electrolux_ds.md

 ![](/assets/images/posts/electrolux/005.png)

-# Electrolux's SHAPE Design System.
+# SHAPE Design System at Electrolux.

 At Electrolux, within the SHAPE design system team, my role as a UX engineer has been a journey of continuous learning and contribution across various aspects of design and technology.
 SHAPE, an ambitious project distributed throughout the digital organization at Electrolux, spans three different platforms: web, mobile, and appliances.
 My involvement in SHAPE has allowed me to engage in numerous activities, offering me a unique opportunity to learn from different touchpoints within the organization.